1967 in the Vietnam War: August

 The first six AH-1 Cobras arrive at Bien Hoa Air Base for combat testing by the U.S. Army Cobra New Equipment Training Team.

 The VC attacked a prison in Quảng Ngãi Province freeing 1,200 prisoners, although 400 were recaptured shortly afterwards.

 PAVN mortar attacks on Phu Bai Combat Base damaged 13 helicopters, killing two Seebees and wounding 32 Marines and Seebees.
-Sicteen ARVN at a nearby training center were killed in the attack.
+Sixteen ARVN at a nearby training center were killed in the attack.